 Danielle Citron is the Jefferson Scholars Foundation Schenck Distinguished Professor in Law and Caddell and Chapman Professor of Law at UVA, where she writes and teaches about privacy, free expression and civil rights.
 Her scholarship and advocacy have been recognized nationally and internationally.
 In 2019, Citron was named a MacArthur Fellow based on her work on cyberstalking and intimate privacy.
 In 2018, she received the UMD Champion of Excellence award and in 2015, the United Kingdom’s Prospect Magazine named her one of the Top 50 World Thinkers and The Daily Record named her one of the Top 50 Most Influential Marylanders.
 In 2021, she was named the inaugural director of the school’s LawTech Center, which focuses on pressing questions in law and technology.

-For the past decade, Citron has worked with lawmakers, law enforcement and tech companies to combat invasions of intimate privacy.
+For the past decade, Citron has worked with lawmakers, law enforcement and tech companies to combat online abuse and to protect intimate privacy.
 In June 2019, she testified before Congress about the national security and privacy risks of deepfakes.
-She has been deeply involved in reform efforts around the regulation of online platforms.
+She has been involved in reform efforts around the regulation of online platforms.
 In October 2019, she testified before Congress about Section 230 of the Communications Decency Act.
 From 2014 to 2016, Citron served as an advisor to then-California Attorney General Kamala Harris and as a member of Harris’ Task Force to Combat Cyber Exploitation and Violence Against Women.
 In 2011, Citron testified about misogynistic cyber hate speech before the Inter-Parliamentary Committee on Anti-Semitism at the House of Commons in the United Kingdom.
 Since 2011, she has been a member of Facebook’s Non-Consensual Intimate Imagery Task Force.
-She served as an adviser to Twitter from 2009-2022, and as an adviser and a member of Twitter’s Trust and Safety Task Force and as an adviser to the dating app Bumble, the music-streaming service Spotify, the video-sharing platform TikTok and the video-streaming service Twitch.
+She served as an adviser to Twitter from 2009-2022, and as an adviser and member of Twitter’s Trust and Safety Council from 2016-2022.
+She is an adviser to the dating app Bumble, the music-streaming service Spotify, the video-sharing platform TikTok and the video-streaming service Twitch.

 Before joining UVA Law, Citron taught at Boston University School of Law and the University of Maryland School of Law.
 She has been a visiting professor at Fordham Law School and George Washington Law School.
 In 2016, she was a Dean’s Distinguished Visitor at Washington University School of Law and an interdisciplinary studies fellow at the University of Massachusetts at Amherst.